karngyan/propeller/docs/index.md

 4. **Scalability Constraints**: As the number of clients and polling frequency increase, server load can become a significant bottleneck.

 ## Features
-1. Frontend Client can create a persistent channel with the backend.
+1. Frontend clients can create persistent channels (or connections) with the backend.
 2. Backend services can send events to the frontend clients.
 3. Support for multiple devices for a client.
 4. Support for custom topics between frontend and backend.